mgalloy/mglib/project/povray-screencast.rst

 #. create higher quality output of a standard object graphics scene

-   nothing needs to be done; just use the VISgrPOVRay destination
+   nothing needs to be done; just use the MGgrPOVRay destination

 #. create an easier to use interface to POV-Ray